-Japan’s famous cherry blossom has been in the news this week.
-Thanks to climate change, it’s blooming earlier and earlier, and 2021’s bloom is believed to be the earliest since the 1400s.
-Traditionally, the season doesn’t start until mid-April, meaning it has arrived a good two or three weeks early this year.
 The cherry blossom season is incredibly important in Japan.
 It is of huge cultural and historic significance, as well as being a driver of tourism to the country – we run our own dedicated cherry blossom tour to help our travellers see the beautiful pink spectacle for themselves.
+And with a gradual opening of Japan beginning in June 2022, it’s looking likely that we will be able to resume our trips to the country in time for the 2023 cherry blossom season!
 In this article, we’ll tell you a bit more about Japanese cherry blossom.
 We’ll delve into the history and culture of the event, and share some fun facts about cherry blossom with you.

 Translating to English as “flower viewing”, hanami is the Japanese term given to the observation of cherry blossom (Sakura) in Japan.
 Yes, it’s such an ingrained part of Japanese culture that it has its own word.
 The act of hanami encourages the Japanese to pause and appreciate the beauty of nature and wider life.
 It is about slowing down and simply admiring the wonder of your surroundings.
 As winter comes to an end and the country’s cherry trees burst into vibrant pink, there’s plenty to see!